-For more tips of what to do in your garden see the Gardening Diary.
+For more tips of what to do in your garden this month, see the Gardening Diary.

 A Wildflower Meadow can be created from a spare area of garden or lawn, but a Wildlife Garden needs to be planned and landscaped with local wildlife, and how it will fit in with the rest of your garden, in mind.
 The more space you can give over to a wildlife section, the more interest you can create.

 Ideally it will include a pond, however small or large you can make it.
 Just a small prefabricated pool liner from the local garden centre will encourage frogs and damsel flies to visit.
 A pool created in Autumn could well have frog spawn growing in it the following Spring.
 An area of bog garden with marginal plants such as Ragged Robin, Meadowsweet and yellow flag can be very colourful.